samoyed-health-foundation/website/site/content/diseases/luxating-patella.md

 of motion manually for 40 to 50 times once or twice a day) as well.
 Swimming is occasionally recommended, after the incision has healed.

-There are some patients who simply don\'t respond to surgeries as expected.
+There are some patients who simply don't respond to surgeries as expected.
 Sometimes even when the surgery goes well, the post-operative care was good but the surgical outcome was still not optimum.
 This is probably more common in orthopedic surgeries than in other forms of